1999AZZAR/Flask-Simple-File-Server/README.md

 ## Introduction

-Flask Simple File Server (FSFS) is a robust and user-friendly web application developed with Flask.
+Flask Simple File Server (FSFS) is a robust and user(admin)-friendly data application developed with Flask.
 Its primary purpose is to facilitate seamless file management, offering features like file upload, download, and categorization.
 Built on top of Flask, FSFS ensures a lightweight and efficient solution for organizing and accessing files.

 ## Features